latest nhpb_banner 1__compressed2

 Rent assistance Las Vegas and Clark County.

-Get information on Clark County as well as Las Vegas emergency and long term rental assistance programs.
-A number of services are offered, including government grants, free legal to stop evictions, financial help from charities or churches for paying back rent or security deposit and housing costs.
-Find rental assistance near you in Clark County NV.
+Get information on Clark County as well as Las Vegas temporary and long term rental assistance programs.
+A number of financial resources are offered, including government grant money, free legal to stop evictions, financial help from charities or churches for paying back rent or security deposits.
+Find rent assistance near you in Clark County NV.

 Places then help pay rent in Las Vegas and Clark County

 Clark County Social Service – This government agency has a number of financial assistance programs for the low income, unemployed, single moms, elderly and families faced with poverty.
-One of the main ones is emergency rental assistance, including eviction prevention services and low income housing.
-A focus/mandate is on preventing homelessness of seniors, and ensuring they have their rent, housing, medical, and other needs addressed.
+One of the main ones is emergency rental assistance, including eviction prevention services and placement into low income housing.
+A focus/mandate is on preventing homelessness of senior citizens in Clack County, and ensuring they have their rent, housing, and other needs addressed.
 The locations to call or apply at are below.

 • Cambridge Office, 3885 South Maryland Pkwy, Las Vegas, NV 89119, phone (702) 455-8639